 What should campers leave at home?Please leave electronic games, iPods, and any other expensive or valuable items at home.
 We do not allow the playing of electronic games at camp.
 Cell phones may be brought, but cannot be used during camp.
 Any necessary phone calls and text messaging can be made at the camp office or on the cell phone with the permission and supervision of staff.
 This will help us ensure your child’s safety.
 We are not responsible for any items brought to, or lost at camp.

 Do you provide lunch?We do not provide lunch.
-All camper must bring their own lunch on a daily basis.
+All campers must bring their own lunch, snacks, and water bottles on a daily basis.

 - General Information